Halleyawoo/CURE/README.md

 This repository contains the official implementation of **CURE**, our method for semi-supervised medical image segmentation.

-🔒 The full source code and pretrained weights will be released upon the acceptance/publication of the paper.
+📌 **Note**: The full source code and pretrained weights will be released upon the acceptance/publication of the paper.

+---

+## Citation
+If you find this work useful, please consider citing our paper (bibtex will be provided upon publication).

+## Contact
+For questions or collaborations, please open an issue or contact us.